SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Applied Therapeutics, Inc. Of Class Action Lawsuit And U...

 The class action concerns whether Applied Therapeutics and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

-You have until February 18, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired DMC securities during the Class Period.
+You have until February 18, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you are a shareholder who purchased or otherwise acquired Applied Therapeutics securities during the Class Period.
 A copy of the Complaint can be obtained a t .

 [Click here for information about joining the class action]